Outreach (Catholic website): Reactions

 Many members of the magisterium have personally contributed to the articles in the Gaudete, including Bishop John Dolan, Archbishop Mark Coleridge, Bishop John Stowe, and Charles Bouchard OP.
-Other clergy have given responses to Outreach conferences; Cardinal Dolan, the archbishop of New York City, sent a letter to James Martin during the 2023 Outreach conference stating, "It is the sacred duty of the Church and Her ministers to reach out to those on the periphery and draw them to a closer relationship with Jesus Christ and His Church.
+Other clergy have given responses to Outreach conferences; Cardinal Dolan, the fromer archbishop of New York City, sent a letter to James Martin during the 2023 Outreach conference stating, "It is the sacred duty of the Church and Her ministers to reach out to those on the periphery and draw them to a closer relationship with Jesus Christ and His Church.
 Your vital and important ministry is a valuable and necessary contribution to that effort."

 Archbishop Lori of Baltimore sent an email to James Martin in regards to the Outreach organization.
 Archbishop Lori stated his regret that the Catholic Church has caused much harm and trauma to LGBT Catholics.
 He further quoted the Catechism calling for more compassion and charity when ministering to LGBT Catholics.
 He further clarified, however, that the Church's teachings on sexual ethics cannot change and provides a list of 6 pastoral guidelines for LGBT+ Catholics.